MichaelSolati/aog-and-typeform/README.md

 We cycle through the choices of the current field the user is presented with and then search through the logic (a field returned via the SDK).
 We do this so we can see what field a choice will send a user to next (aka, jump to page 24).
 Then, finally, we return the data of the field the user is currently on, their options, and the fields their options go to.

-With that information assigned to the `conv.data` when the user makes their next choice, we can determine if their choice was valid, and what the next field should be.
+With that information assigned to the `conv.session.params` when the user makes their next choice, we can determine if their choice was valid, and what the next field should be.
 Then it's rinse, cycle, repeat as the user makes their way through the gripping tale.

 If you want to see what that's like, just find a Google Home (or use your Android phone) and say, "Ok Google, talk to _A Dreadful Start_."